Louise Bénédicte de Bourbon: Birth

 Louise Bénédicte was born on 8 November 1676 at the Hôtel de Condé in Paris.
 She was the eighth child born to the then Duke and Duchess of Enghien.
 The name Bénédicte was added in honour of the child's maternal aunt, the Duchess of Brunswick-Lüneburg.

 She was brought up at the Hôtel de Condé with her many sisters and had to endure slave-like conditions under the madness of her father.
 Her mother, who was pious and gentle, was often beaten by her father as were their staff and her sister Marie Anne, Mademoiselle de Montmorency.
 When formally addressed, Louise Bénédicte was known as Mademosielle d'Enghien.
 As a princess of the blood, she possessed the style of Serene Highness.
-When she was nine years old, her father was given the title of Count of Charolais, and as a result Louise Bénédicte became known as court as Mademoiselle de Charolais.
+When she was nine years old, her father was given the title of Count of Charolais, and as a result Louise Bénédicte became known at court as Mademoiselle de Charolais.
 This appellation would later pass to her niece Louise Anne.

 She was very outspoken and witty, and had a terrible temper.
 As she was very small and paid much attention to her appearance, she was nicknamed poupée du Sang at the French court, literally, "Doll of the Blood", a play on the honorific princesse du sang, princess of the Blood.
 This nickname is sometimes said to have been made up by her sister-in-law the Duchess of Bourbon.
 She was close to her sister Marie Anne, whose marriage to the Duke of Vendôme (1654–1712) she later arranged.
 Although born with a lame arm, she was generally thought to be the most attractive of the Condé daughters.
 Despite this Madame, Duchess of Orléans, sister-in-law of Louis XIV called her a "little toad."
 Some time after her marriage, the Duchess of Orléans also said that "Madame du Maine is not taller than a child ten years old, and is not well-made.
 To appear tolerably well, it is necessary for her to keep her mouth shut; for when she opens it, she opens it very wide, and shows her irregular teeth.
 She is not very stout, uses a great quantity of paint, has fine eyes, a white skin, and fair hair.
 If she were well-disposed, she might pass, but her wickedness is insupportable".
 She was very short like her older sister Anne Marie, Mademoiselle de Condé.
 Louise Bénédicte and her oldest sister Marie Thérèse de Bourbon, known as Mademoiselle de Bourbon until her marriage to le Grand Conti in 1688, were considered the most attractive of the daughters born to the Condés.

 Mademoiselle d'Enghien received the typical education given to girls of the nobility in France and was taught reading, writing, dancing, singing and other matters which were considered necessary for a young aristocrat.
 She spent most of her time in the company of her mother and two older sisters.